Honda CR-V vs Toyota RAV4

-If you’re looking for a new SUV, then you probably have the Honda CR-V and Toyota RAV4 at the top of your most wanted list of vehicles.
+If you’re looking for a new SUV, you probably have the Honda CR-V and Toyota RAV4 at the top of your list of most-wanted vehicles.
 They are, after all, two of the most capable, versatile, and technologically advanced SUVs on the market.

-Both models are great picks for any driver in Miami, Hialeah, and Doral.
-To help you decide which of these renowned SUVs is best for you, check out this 2018 Honda CR-V vs. 2018 Toyota RAV4 comparison provided by Braman Honda in Miami.
+Both models are great picks for any driver near Miami, Hialeah, and Doral.
+To help you decide which of these renowned SUVs is best for you, check out this Honda CR-V vs. Toyota RAV4 comparison, provided by Braman Honda in Miami.

 The Honda CR-V and Toyota RAV4 both have a lot to offer.
-However, there’s just simply more to love about the CR-V. With great features and a robust performance, this SUV is versatile enough to cater to any driver in Miami, Hialeah, and Doral.
+However, in the end, there’s simply more to love about the CR-V. With great features and a robust performance, this SUV is versatile enough to cater to any driver near Miami, Hialeah, and Doral.

-Want to check out the 2018 Honda CR-V for yourself?
-Just stop by Braman Honda in Miami or go online to schedule your test drive today!
+Want to check out the Honda CR-V for yourself?
+Stop by Braman Honda in Miami or go online to schedule your test drive today!